 Fatigue is rather different from tiredness.
-It involves many of the same feelings - aching, heavy limbs, difficulty concentrating (sometimes called "brain fog").
+It involves many of the same feelings - aching, heavy limbs, difficulty concentrating (sometimes called "brain fog") and so on.
 But this isn't something that you can just push through to get what you need to do.
-Fatigue is an overwhelming sense that your body and mind have done far more than they should, and cannot do any more than it has already done.
+Fatigue is an overwhelming sense that your body and mind have done far more than they should, and cannot do any more.
 There is no way to soldier on through this - it demands immediate rest.

 What Is It Like To Live With Fatigue?

-How Does Fatigue Affect Us At Work?
+How Does This Symptom Affect Us At Work?